npretor/npretor_udacity_DDPG/Report.md

 ## 1. The agent chooses an action
 When we start, the main actor gets an action based on the current state. however, the network is randomly initialized, so not much should happen.
 We then train the main actor on what just happened, and add a bit of random noise, not sure why yet or what we are training on.

 ## 2. The environment responds
 ## 3. The agent gets the result
+The agent get the resulting action and reward and adds it to a list of memories.
+The <b>batch size</b> is the number of actions to wait before training.

 DDPG uses 4 networks: